pradyungn/ECE385-systemverilog-docs/content/_index.md

 # ECE 385 CA Documentation and Resources

+> Search is a bit buggy at the moment - we're working on it!

 This is a resource that is constantly being updated and revised.
 As such, there **_may be mistakes in these pages_**.
 If something you do after using it here isn't working, please make a cursory google search to crosscheck whatever it is you did before flagging down a CA.

 {{< columns >}}